nicolemne/studio-north-project/README.md

 ## Features

-My website contains 3 pages, index.html which is the home page, gallery.html is my gallery page, and contact.html is the contact page.
+My website contains 3 pages, index.html which is the home page, gallery.html is the gallery page, and contact.html is the contact page.

 ### This is what the finished look of the Home page.
 ![Home Page](assets/readme/home-page.jpg)